argentlabs/argent-contracts-starknet/docs/multisig_recovery.md

 A multisig account might become unusable if a number of owner keys are lost.
 For instance, a multisig with 3 owners and a threshold of 3 will be unable to perform any transaction if any of the 3 owner loses their keys.

-To prevent this scenario, account owner can setup the recovery mechanism, which is turned off by default.
+To prevent this scenario, account owners can setup their recovery mechanism, which is turned off by default.
 To turn it on, owners will define:

 - a security period
 - an expiration period